pwall567/kjson-test/README.md

 This is to bring the internal references within a JSON array or object into line with the approach taken by [JSON Schema](https://json-schema.org/).

+**New in version 2.1:** the `property`, `item` and `value` tests may now take any of the `java.time` classes or `kotlin.time.Duration` or `UUID` as a parameter.
+There are often multiple ways of representing these classes in string form (for example, a time may include or omit trailing zeros on fractional seconds, or a UUID may use upper or lower case alphabetic characters), so using string comparisons in tests could cause those tests to fail incorrectly.
+The new tests should be used in preference to string tests in future.

 ## Contents

 - [Quick Start](#quick-start)